Cargill

-Cargill, Incorporated, is a privately held American global food corporation based in Minnetonka, Minnesota, and incorporated in Wilmington, Delaware.
-Founded in 1865, it is the largest privately held corporation in the United States in terms of revenue.
-If it were a public company, it would rank, as of 2015, number 15 on the Fortune 500, behind McKesson and ahead of AT&T. Cargill has frequently been the subject of criticism related to the environment, human rights, finance, and other ethical considerations.
+Cargill, Incorporated is an American multinational food corporation based in Minnetonka, Minnesota, and incorporated in Wilmington, Delaware.
+Founded in 1865 by William Wallace Cargill, it is the largest privately held company in the United States in terms of revenue.

-Some of Cargill's major businesses are trading, purchasing and distributing grain and other agricultural commodities, such as palm oil; trading in energy, steel and transport; raising livestock and production of feed; and producing food ingredients such as starch and glucose syrup, vegetable oils and fats for application in processed foods and industrial use.
+Some of Cargill's major businesses are trading, purchasing and distributing grain and other agricultural commodities, such as palm oil; trading in energy, steel and transport; raising livestock and production of feed; and producing food ingredients such as starch and glucose syrup, vegetable oils and fats for application in ultra-processed foods and industrial use.
 Cargill also has a large financial services arm, which manages financial risks in the commodity markets for the company.
 In 2003, it split off a portion of its financial operations into Black River Asset Management, a hedge fund with about $10 billion of assets and liabilities.
-It previously owned two-thirds of the shares of The Mosaic Company (sold off in 2011), one of the world's leading producers and marketers of concentrated phosphate and potash crop nutrients.
+It previously owned two-thirds of the shares of The Mosaic Company (sold off in 2011), a producer and marketer of concentrated phosphate and potash crop nutrients.

-Cargill reported revenues of $165 billion in 2022.
-It last reported earnings in 2021, of just below $5 billion.
-Employing over 155,000 employees in 66 countries, it is responsible for 25% of all United States grain exports.
-The company also supplies about 22% of the US domestic meat market, importing more products from Argentina than any other company, and is the largest poultry producer in Thailand.
-All the eggs used in US McDonald's restaurants pass through Cargill's plants.
+Cargill reported gross revenues of $165 billion in 2022.
+It last reported net profit earnings in 2021, of just below $5 billion.
+Employing over 160,000 employees in 66 countries, it is responsible for 25% of all United States grain exports.
+The company also supplies about 22% of the United States domestic meat market, importing more products from Argentina than any other company, and is the largest poultry producer in Thailand.
+All the eggs used in American McDonald's restaurants pass through Cargill's plants.
 It is the only US producer of Alberger process salt, which is used in the fast-food and prepared food industries.

-Cargill remains a family-owned business, as the descendants of the founder (from the Cargill and MacMillan families) own over 90% of it.
-In January 2023, Brian Sikes was appointed to serve as president and CEO.
-He is the 10th CEO in Cargill's 158-year history.
+Cargill has remained a family-owned business, as the descendants of the founder (from the Cargill and MacMillan families) own over 90% of it.
+In January 2023, Brian Sikes was appointed as president and CEO, the 10th CEO in Cargill's 158-year history.